-13.3.
+14.3.
 GEX Zero

-13.3 GEX Zero
+14.3 GEX Zero

-Our desire to re-use the form factor of the Raspberry Pi Zero to exploit the existing market with add-on boards and cases for it has been revealed already in Section 2.5.
-This was brought to fruition with GEX Zero, the second realized prototype board (counting the two revisions of GEX Hub as one).
+Our desire to re-use the form factor of the Raspberry Pi Zero to exploit the existing market with add-on boards and cases for it has been mentioned already in Section 2.5.
+It was brought to fruition with GEX Zero, the second realized prototype board (counting the two revisions of GEX Hub as one).